MSedgeMC/msedge-stats/README.md

 # MSedge Stats

-A lightweight, real-time player statistics plugin for Paper/Purpur 1.21.x servers.
+A lightweight, real-time player statistics plugin with a clean gui for Paper/Spigot/Purpur 1.21.x servers.

 ## Features